frederic-perez/AmE-dictionary/dictionary.md

 __flyer__ _He caught such a flyer leaving the gate I had to take advantage of it._
 __flying colors__ :three::hammer: _In these respects, Delta Air Lines passed with flying colors._
 __fob__ :two::hammer:
-__fodder__ :six: /ˈfɒdə/ Food, especially dried hay or straw, for cattle and other livestock; a person or thing regarded only as material for a specific use. _Young people ending up as factory fodder.
+__fodder__ _n_ :six: /ˈfɒdə/ Food, especially dried hay or straw, for cattle and other livestock; a person or thing regarded only as material for a specific use. _Young people ending up as factory fodder.
 Ever feel like cannon fodder?_
 __foible__ :two: _n_ (foibles) A behavioral attribute that is distinctive and peculiar to an individual. _:es: manía_
 __foil<sup>1</sup>__ _n_ :two::hammer: _He lost in the round of 32 in individual foil._
 __foil<sup>2</sup>__ _v_ :four::hammer: (foiled) _The story's comic foils along with King's mother._ _As many as five terror plots were foiled last year._